Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

-We envision the construction as a pinball machine.
-Balls (i.e., natural numbers) will at some stage be placed at the root of the tree, and then moved about between nodes and perhaps later removed from the machine.
+As discussed, at each stage, finitely many \emph{balls} $x$ will reside at some nodes of the machine.
 We let

-denote the collection of~$x$ which reside at the node~$\alpha$ at the beginning of stage~$s$.
-We let $\Y{\alpha}{s}$ be the collection of all balls which at the beginning of stage~$s$ reside at~$\alpha$ or some some extension (descendant) of~$\alpha$:
+denote the collection of~$x$ that reside at the node~$\alpha$ at the \emph{beginning} of stage~$s$.
+We let $\Y{\alpha}{s}$ be the collection of all balls that at the beginning of stage~$s$ reside at~$\alpha$ or below~$\alpha$, i.e., at some extension of~$\alpha$:

-So $\Y{\emptystring}{s}$ is the collection of balls which are on the machine at the beginning of stage~$s$.
+So $\Y{\emptystring}{s}$ is the collection of balls that are on the machine at the beginning of stage~$s$.